google/gvisor/content/docs/architecture_guide/security.md

 Machine (VM) exploiting the L1TF vulnerability for another VM on the sibling hyperthread.

-### What’s missing?
+### Other Vectors

-These categories in no way represent an exhaustive list of exploits, as we focus only on running untrusted code from within the operating system or hypervisor.
-We do not consider the many other ways that a more generic adversary may interact with a system, such as inserting a portable storage device with a malicious filesystem image, using a combination of crafted keyboard or touch inputs, or saturating a network device with ill-formed ICMP packets.
+The above categories in no way represent an exhaustive list of exploits, as we focus only on running untrusted code from within the operating system or hypervisor.
+We do not consider many other ways that a more generic adversary may interact with a system, such as inserting a portable storage device with a malicious filesystem image, using a combination of crafted keyboard or touch inputs, or saturating a network device with ill-formed packets.

 Furthermore, high-level systems may contain exploitable components.
-An attacker need not escalate privileges within a container if there’s an exploitable network-accessible service on the host or some other API path.
-A sandbox is not a substitute for a secure architecture.
+An attacker need not escalate privileges within a container if there’s an exploitable network-accessible service on the host or some other API path. *A sandbox is not a substitute for a secure architecture*.

 ## Goals: Limiting Exposure